thejasvibr/cppyy_openmp_SOpost/README.md

 ### Where all this works

+Tested on:
-> Tested on Linux Mint 19.2 Cinnamon (Intel Core i5-42100 CPU)
+* Linux Mint 19.2 Cinnamon
+* Windows 11 laptop
+* Ubuntu 18.04